Spritz Cookie Recipe

 Yes, you can always use a piping bag and tip to make stars or wreath shapes.

 My dear mother-in-law gave me a cookie press many moons ago.
 She was a kind and thoughtful gift giver and she knew I loved kitchen gadgets.
 But this is one gadget that is lost somewhere in my house.
 Probably deep in one of my pantries.
 Which is just one of the reasons I was delighted to partner with OXO again this year for their #OXOGoodCookies campaign.
 OXO has been my go-to brand for quality kitchen tools for years.

 Bill, AKA the picky hubby, raved, and I mean raved about these vanilla spritz cookies.
 I think I’ve finally found the perfect spritz recipe, rich, buttery and so easy to pop a dozen in your mouth in record time!

-- OXO Good Grips Cookie Press
+- OXO Good Grips Cookie Press (affiliate links)

 - OXO Non-Stick Pro Cookie Sheet